yunuo-wang/yunuo-wang.github.io/index.md

 - **[Dec.
 2021]** Our paper PADMix got accepted into AAAI 2022!
 - **[Oct.
 2021]** Started my D.Phil. journey at the University of Oxford.

+## Projects Experience

+My main research interest lies on bridging 2D and 3D Understanding.
+My D.Phil. work mainly builds on extracting 3D information in the latent space from large image collections to enhance the capabilities of models for generation and reconstruction.
+So far, I have worked on extracting geometry (3DMiner), illumination and deformable shape changes (Continuous 3D Words), and more recently materials (ZeST).

 {% include_relative _includes/publications.md %}

 {% include_relative _includes/services.md %}